Aidan Boshoff: Early life

-Cape Town for eleven years. after returning to Wales, he attended Monmouth Boys School and played age-group rugby union for Pontypool and then Dragons U16s, before attending Clifton College in Bristol.
+Cape Town for eleven years.
+After returning to Wales, he attended Monmouth Boys School and played age-group rugby union for Pontypool and then Dragons U16s, before attending Clifton College in Bristol.

 Club career

 He made his professional debut for Bristol Bears as a 17 year-old in the Premiership Rugby Cup in September 2023, starting against Exeter Chiefs.
 At 17 years and 346 days, he became the sixth youngest player to play a competitive match for the club.
+Boshoff signed his first professional contract in April 2024.

 In November 2024, he was a try scorer in the Premiership Rugby Cup for Bristol against Bath.
+The following season, he was a try scorer in the Prem against Northampton Saints..
+In December 2025, he scored his first try in the European Rugby Champions Cup, on his first start in the competition.
+Boshoff signed an extension on 24 February 2026.